thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 - WIFI_AP - name of your access point
 - WIFI_PASSWORD - access point password
 - TOKEN - the **$ACCESS_TOKEN** from Thingsboard configuration step.
-- thingsboardServer - Thingsboard HOST/IP address that is accessible within your wifi network.
+- thingsboardServer - Thingsboard HOST/IP address that is accessible from within your wifi network.
 Specify "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.

 {% capture tabspec %}arduino-sketch arduino-dht-esp8266-mqtt,arduino-dht-esp8266-mqtt.ino,c,resources/arduino-dht-esp8266-mqtt.ino,/docs/samples/arduino/resources/arduino-dht-esp8266-mqtt.ino{% endcapture %}
 {% include tabs.html %}

 Connect your Arduino UNO device via USB cable and select "Arduino/Genuino Uno" port in Arduino IDE.
-Compile and Upload your sketch to device using "Upload" button.
+Compile and Upload your sketch to the device using "Upload" button.

 After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload "temperature" and "humidity" timeseries data once per second.

 ## Troubleshooting

-When application is running you can select "Arduino/Genuino Uno" port in Arduino IDE and open "Serial Monitor" in order to view debug information produced by serial output.
+When the application is running you can select "Arduino/Genuino Uno" port in Arduino IDE and open "Serial Monitor" in order to view debug information produced by serial output.

 ## Data visualization